collivier/katacoda-scenarios/xtestingci/firstcd/play.md

 You're ready to start a new build of helloworld-latest-daily without changing the default parameters (note you can click on helloworld tab to find the job).

-Our testcase is executed after 1 minute If you open helloworld-127.0.0.1-hello-latest-hello-run console, you will first read:
+Your test case is executed after 1 minute If you open helloworld-127.0.0.1-hello-latest-hello-run console, you will first read:
 - the test output highlighting its status
 - a link to the test database where its results are stored